 The only fair way to answer this question is to take a look not just at the pros of what M1 Finance is offering but also at the cons.
 And even with all this platform serves up, there are definitely some important elements missing that you need to be aware of.

-No tax loss harvesting, BUT there is tax minimization.
+While there’s no tax loss harvesting, there is tax minimization.

 Like many “free” online digital robo advisor platforms that are essentially targeting investors of less means, M1 Finance does not currently practice tax loss harvesting.